How to Travel Responsibly in Costa del Sol

 I must admit I am a big foodie and love Andalusian cuisine; I’ve grown up eating these dishes, after all.

-It isn’t always possible to know exactly where restaurant outsources their products, but you can do a bit of research before eating in a place.
+It isn’t always possible to know exactly where a restaurant outsources its products, but you can do a bit of research before eating in a place.

-Luckily, the movement of eating seasonal and local products is growing, and many bars and restaurants cook with these.
+Luckily, the trend toward eating seasonal, local products is growing, and many bars and restaurants are cooking with them.

 One of my favourite products is raisins from La Axarquia region.
 They are sweet and so flavourful.
 Although you can buy them any time of the year, the end of September is the season.

-If you want to support locals, one of the easiest ways to do so is by buying from them.
+If you want to support locals, one of the easiest ways is to buy from them.

 Malaga and the rest of the Costa del Sol have a wide range of indie shops selling all sorts of things.
 Many make great souvenir gifts.

 For example, beautiful pottery and tiles.
-In that case, double-check it was made in Andalusia.
+In that case, double-check that it was made in Andalusia.

-If I was going to buy a wooden object, I would check that the wood comes from sustainable forests.
+If I were going to buy a wooden object, I would make sure the wood comes from sustainably managed forests.
 They may be marked with the FSC or PEFC label.

-Also, I must mention the amount of lovely clothing shops you can find in the Costa del Sol.
-I especially love the ones in the historic centre of Marbella.
+Also, I must mention the number of lovely clothing shops you can find in the Costa del Sol.
+I especially love the ones in the historic centre of Marbella

 Similarly, if we talk about food and drinks, go to local cafes and restaurants and avoid places like Starbucks, McDonald’s or Burger King.